CodingAP/advent-of-code-syllabus/README.md

-# advent-of-code-syllabus
+# The Unofficial Advent of Code Syllabus

-The Advent of Code Syllabus that not only explains each puzzle, but helps users learn more about computer science!
+The syllabus that not only explains each AOC puzzle, but helps users learn more about computer science!